iefengyan/WPFormer/README.md

 - **Checkpoints:**

-By default, you can put pretrained backbone checkpoints into the folder 'model' and modfify the model path in "WPForemer.py".
+By default, you can put pretrained backbone checkpoints into the folder 'model' and modify the model path in "WPForemer.py".

 **2. Test.**

-modfify the dataset and model path in "defect_test.py".
+modify the test dataset and model path in "defect_test.py".

 ```
 run defect_test.py
 ```

 **3. Eval.**
-By default, you can download prediction maps and unzip it into the main folder, then modfify the dataset path and prediction maps path in "eval.py".
+By default, you can download prediction maps and unzip it into the main folder, and modify the dataset path and prediction maps path in "eval.py".

 ```
 run eval.py